josh-abram/arma-ansible/README.md

 Ansible Template and Roles for automating the setup of an ARMA 3 Server
 Note: Supports Ubuntu 18.04 only

 Still very much a work in progress.
+You can join the discord here: https://discord.gg/wN4xNZp

 Run with: ansible-playbook -i hosts --ask-pass armaplaybook.yml